2nd RACECAR Challenge

 How to participate?

-1. Registration in the miniRACECAR training program and the Racecar Challenge competition
+1. Registration in the miniRACECAR online course and the 2nd Racecar Challenge competition

-Registration for miniRacecar and the Panhellenic Racecar Challenge closed on January 16, 2022.
-We hope to see you again next year!
+Registration for miniRacecar and the 2nd Panhellenic Racecar Challenge will open on September 16, 2022 at https://www.pierce.gr/en/pierce-mathisi-panhellenic-racecar-challenge/registrations/.
+We hope to see you then !

 Completing miniRacecar should require approximately 70-80 hours, but this depends on many factors, such as the student’s prior knowledge and experience, his/her ability to quickly finish the system etc. The course is comprised of 5 labs at the end of which the student is asked to complete a coding activity to test his/her newly acquired knowledge.
-MiniRacecar is fully supported for distance learning and includes the simulator RacecarSim which simulates the behavior of the physical vehicle based on the student’ programming.
-(However the competition is based on the physical car).
+MiniRacecar is fully supported for distance learning and includes the simulator RacecarSim which simulates the behavior of the physical vehicle based on the student’s programming.

-3. Conditions for participation in the RACECAR Challenge
+3. Conditions for participation in miniRacecar and the 2nd RACECAR Challenge

 4. Useful links